-DECC regional energy statistics (DECC, 2008b) have been used in conjunction with information drawn from Housing Condition Surveys to provide estimates of domestic solid and liquid fuel use patterns across the DAs.
+DECC regional energy statistics (DECC, 2009b) have been used in conjunction with information drawn from Housing Condition Surveys and the DEMScot model to provide estimates of domestic solid and liquid fuel use patterns across the DAs.
 (See Section 1.3.2 for more details regarding the DECC regional energy statistics source data.)

-DECC regional energy use estimates for 2003 to 2007 have been extrapolated using data from Housing Condition Surveys in 1996, 2001 and 2004 (HECA NI, 2005), which provide a summary of fuel-switching trends away from solid fuels due to the development of the gas network and use of burning oil in Northern Ireland during the late 1990s - early 2000s.
+DECC regional energy use estimates for 2003 to 2008 have been extrapolated using data from Housing Condition Surveys in 1996, 2001 and 2006 (HECA NI, 2008), which provide a summary of fuel-switching trends away from solid fuels due to the development of the gas network and use of burning oil in Northern Ireland since the late 1990s.
 This approach is used for coal, anthracite, gas oil and burning oil.
-2005 regional estimates are available from more recent housing surveys, notably in Northern Ireland, and these data have been used and extrapolated backwards using the periodic Housing Condition Survey reports.
+The Scottish Housing Condition Survey and DEMScot model have been considered within new domestic sector energy mapping work for 2008, which also considered more recent (2009) housing post-code level data for Great Britain, retaining some assumptions on the DA share of housing types from the 2001 census.
+(Personal Communication: Tsagatakis, 2010)

-Domestic natural gas consumption data is available for 1990, 1995 and 1998-2007 (DECC: 2008a), with additional information from Transco and other GB gas supply network operators (2008) and Phoenix Gas (2008) and Firmus Energy (2008) for Northern Ireland.
+Domestic natural gas consumption data is available for 1990, 1995 and 1998-2008 (DECC: 2009a), with additional information from Transco and other GB gas supply network operators (2009) and Phoenix Gas (2009) and Firmus Energy (2009) for Northern Ireland.
 However, the accuracy of the domestic estimates is subject to uncertainty, as gas companies use scale of annual consumption to allocate users to the domestic sector, which implies that small-scale commercial users will also be reported in the domestic sector.

-The consumption of fuel oil by the domestic sector is a very small amount, and is distributed simply according to population (ONS, 2008a).
-Domestic use of wood is estimated across the time-series using the latest mapping grid information on wood use (NAEI maps, 2008).
-Domestic peat use estimates by DA are provided by the Centre for Ecology & Hydrology (Personal Communication: Mobbs, 2008).
+The consumption of fuel oil by the domestic sector is a very small amount, and is distributed simply according to population (ONS, 2009a).
+Domestic use of wood is estimated across the time-series using the latest mapping grid information on wood use (NAEI mapping, 2010).
+Domestic peat use estimates by DA are provided by the Centre for Ecology & Hydrology (Personal Communication: Mobbs, 2009).